Lars-Ostervold/resale-crosspost/README.md

+# !!!
+This is mostly copied from [this repo](https://github.com/xzhou13/PoshmarkNursery).
+I updated the Selenium syntax to be compatible with the most Selenium 4.
+I kept most of xzhou13's README, but updated versions where needed.
+All the links and packages are working as of January 2024.

+I also began playing with a crossposter (crosspost_main.py) for Kidizen and Poshmark, but got stuck on selecting dropdown items on Kidizen's form.

 # PoshmarkNursery
 PoshmarkNursery is a bot that shares available items from one's own Poshmark closet to his/her followers on a schedule.
 It can also be configured to share back items from people who shared your items or share items from a given list of closets. <a href="https://www.poshmark.com">Poshmark</a> is an online reselling platform, and sharing one's own items helps to promote sales.